NaiveNeuron/TermAdventure/README.md

 in this repository.

-The respective levels (or stages) of your challenges (shell sessions the runners start) are described in `.gta` files.
+The respective levels (or stages) of your challenges (shell sessions the runners start) are described in `.ta` files.
 Levels are separated by Markdown horizontal lines with at least 10 dashes.

 In order for a level to be recognized, it needs to have two parts: `metadata`` and `text`.
 As expected, the `text` is just Markdown formatted text that gets printed in terminal and should guide the user.
 The `metadata` consist of a YAML document that specifies metadata for a given level.
 The `metadata` are separated from `text` by two new lines.
-An example challenge (.gta) file might therefore look as follows:
+An example challenge (.ta) file might therefore look as follows:

 ```